The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 You can also delete files related to individual stages of RTL to GDSII conversion like synthesis, floorplanning, macro placement, clock-tree synthesis,  routing and layout generation `clear_all` by `clean_synth`, `clean_floorplan`, `clean_place`, `clean_cts`, `clean_route`, `clean_finish` respectively.

-ORFS can generally restart from a previous partial run, so in that case these clear instructions can be ignored.

 ### Viewing ORFS Directory Structure And Results